digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 METS options

-### Generate Import Job

-From a deposit and therefore its files

-### Execute import job

-for a deposit

 ### Create a deposit for an existing digital object

-ask for deposit passing preservation path of existing object
+(export optional) ask for deposit passing preservation path of existing object

 ### Partial updates